 Typical descent wings like speed wings and ram-foil parachutes are in the <3:1 area... with some exceptions.
 This limits operations mostly to waypoint tracking and arrival in a 4-D manner.
 This is still novel and unique.
 You can see groups like space-x and worldview successfully conduct these operations.
 What if you open much higher, what if you had the skills of a trained free flight pilot, and finally what if you could talk to your friends of all types to find out where the best lift is and what conditions are like elsewhere.

 A human pilot who is skilled, in the right place, on the right day, with the right mindset and gear can fly over 12hours and over 500km in a single flight.

 It is much easier to fly when you are observing the other creatures, bugs, birds, pilots around you.
 This naturally leads to a flock can always fly faster and farther.

 What is the most simple form of this?
 What is the most advanced, complex tech saturated form?

-Think about a buttery fly Monarchs travel 1000s of miles.
+Think about a butterfly, Monarchs travel 1000s of miles.
 They do not fight the conditions.
 Or take a bigger engine.
 They use the environment and timing to travel far.